 Swainson’s Hawk has three color morphs, light, intermediate (rufous), and dark, although they comprise a continuum (Wheeler 2003).
 Intermediate and dark morphs do not breed east of Colorado and Wyoming on the Great Plains, where 99.9% of breeding Swainson’s Hawks are light morphs (Wheeler 2003).
 During fall migration, however, intermediate and dark morphs comprise about 60% of migrants in eastern Colorado (Wheeler 2003).

 The dark and intermediate (rufous) morphs are probably under-reported in Nebraska.
-There at least 10 reports of the dark morph, and most flocks of migrants, if checked carefully, likely contain at least one.
+There at least 12 reports of the dark morph, and most flocks of migrants, if checked carefully, likely contain at least one.
 A flock of 250 in a Clay Co hayfield 1 Oct 2018 contained at least 20 blackish birds.
 There are a few reports of the intermediate morph: one in Lincoln Co 29 Aug 2004, one in Clay Co 15 Apr 2020, and different single birds were photographed in Fillmore Co on two occasions.

 Spring: Mar 29, 29, 29 <<<>>> summer

 There is an earlier date 22 Mar 2011.
 Arrival dates are difficult to determine based on existing data, which include many undocumented Feb and early to mid-Mar reports which we disregard.
 The earliest Nebraska specimen date is 7 Apr 1994, UNSM ZM17074.
 Migrating flocks peak in south Texas in mid-Mar (Wheeler 2003), first arrivals in Kansas are in late Mar (Thompson et al 2011) and early dates in South Dakota are 19-22 Mar (Tallman et al 2002.

 Numbers peak in mid- to late Apr, and stragglers occur in areas outside the breeding range until early Jun; most of these stragglers are non-breeding immatures, which occur through the summer over most of the state (see Summer).